pofatu/pofatu-data/README.md

 ...
 ```

-But we could also use a graphical user interface such as the Firefox add-on [SQLite manager](https://addons.mozilla.org/en-US/firefox/addon/sqlite-manager-webext/).

 If you installed the Python package [`pypofatu`](https://pypi.org/project/pypofatu/), you can run
 the query using the `pofatu query` subcommand:
 ```shell script